Science

 Project Greenhouse: Grow produce in AHA’s on-campus greenhouse and garden, and donate the fresh vegetables and herbs to a local food bank.

-Requirements: All students must take a minimum of three years of laboratory science courses for graduation.
+Requirements: All students must take a minimum of three years of laboratory science courses per the graduation requirements.
 The three courses must include biology, chemistry, and physics.

 Science Courses